-Greek Oregano is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
-It can be used either as 'filler' or as a 'thriller' in the 'spiller-thriller-filler' container combination, depending on the height and form of the other plants used in the container planting.
+Oregano is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
-Be aware that in our climate, this plant may be too tender to survive the winter if left outdoors in a container.
-Contact our experts for more information on how to protect it over the winter months.